 Many foods can be cooked in the Instant Pot in a fraction of the time.
 Find out the exact time savings in our Instant Pot cooking times cheat sheet.

-But the Instant Pot can also be used for a myriad of foods, even if they don’t take that long to cook normally, like corn on the cob or asparagus.
+The Instant Pot can also be used for a myriad of foods, even if they don’t take that long to cook normally, like corn on the cob or asparagus.
 It’s also super useful for cooking foods from frozen, like these meatballs or chicken tenderloins, so you don’t have to mess with defrosting anymore.

 You can even download a copy here and print it out, if you want.